 The peak wastewater flow is a combination of dry weather flow (DWF), groundwater infiltration (GWI), and wet weather flow (WWF).
 DWF is the assumed wastewater base flow contributed by residents and businesses, and varies throughout the day in response to personal habits and business operations.
 GWI is water which enters the collection system through defective pipes, pipe joints, and manhole walls.
 GWI varies with groundwater depth and is generally seasonal in nature.
-WWF is stormwater inflow which enters the collection system through leaky manhole covers and defective underground pipes, as well as through illegal direct connections such as roof drains, yard and area drains, and storm drains.
+WWF is stormwater inflow which enters the collection system during or immediately following a precipitation event.
+This water enters the system through leaky manhole covers and defective underground pipes, as well as through illegal direct connections such as roof drains, yard and area drains, and storm drains.
 Figure ES-3 illustrates how these flow components are combined to estimate the peak wastewater flow for all areas in the collection system.